AkashNeil/akashneil/README.md

 ### Welcome to the information age and the world of web services (REST APIs).

+I help humanity by enabling the transfer of data and information throughout the world.
+I develop web services (REST APIs) and the back end of web applications using Java & Spring.

 <!--
 **AkashNeil/akashneil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.